 Though originally impressive as a left back, his athleticism and attacking mind saw him shifted into a role at full back.
 That is where he has found his home since signing for Mikel Arteta’s Arsenal for £42m in the summer of 2024.
 Calafiori has been integral to the Gunners’ form, even chipping in with some fantastic goals along the way.

-Calafiori is having his best season so far in 2025/26.
-The Italian was in and out of the Arsenal team through injury last year, but has nailed down the spot this term.
+Calafiori had his best season so far in 2025/26.
+The Italian was in and out of the Arsenal team through injury a year prior, but has nailed down the spot this term.
+His performances were integral to Arsenal’s Premier League win in 2026.
 He forms 1/4 of the most formidable backline in the league and is comfortably in the top two left-backs in England.
-He could end this season as a Premier League winner, but will be considered one of the best left-backs in the world regardless.
+With a Premier League medal under his belt, Calafiori is firmly considered one of the best left-backs in the world as we enter the 2026/27 season.

 One player who has not struggled to nail down a starting place at Camp Nou is young Alejandro Balde.
 Balde, the man charged to fill Jordi Alba’s shoes, made his Barcelona debut as a 17-year-old in 2021.
 The La Masia product made just seven first-team appearances that season, but was thrust into the limelight the following year.
 He took over as Barca’s starting left back, making 29 starts in 33 La Liga appearances.

 Balde has improved tenfold since Hamsi Flick took the reins in Barcelona.
 He has improved his tactical and defensive awareness while becoming one of the best attacking left-backs in the league.
-The 22-year-old has mastered the balance between his defensive and attacking duties.
-He has eight assists in all competitions this season, a career-best effort, and has helped Barca to the La Liga title.
+The 23-year-old has mastered the balance between his defensive and attacking duties.
+He has eight assists in all competitions this season, a career-best effort, and has helped Barca to the La Liga title in back-to-back seasons after their 2026 win.

 The academy product is now one of the first names on the team sheet at Camp Nou.
 Balde is already one of the best left-backs in the world.
 However, he is not even the finished product yet.
 If he continues to improve at the rate he has been under Flick, he could find himself even higher up this list in the coming years.